-The composition of the MSc degree programmes - the full-time Master in Management Programme (see Annex 1) and the Business Analytics & Management Programme (see Annex 1) excluded - consists of seven programme components as follows:
+1. The composition of the MSc degree programmes - the full-time Master in Management Programme (see Annex 1) and the Business Analytics & Management Programme (see Annex 1) excluded - consists of seven programme components as follows:

-Programme Components:
+Programme Components: EC

 Core Courses and Research Clinic (total 26 EC):

-1. Core Cour ses Block 1 (CC1) 10 - 11
+Core Courses Block 1 (CC1) 10 - 11

-2. Core Cour ses Block 2 (CC2) 10 - 11
+2. Core Courses Block 2 (CC2) 10 - 11

 3. Research Clinic 4 - 6

 Electives:

-4. Master Pr ogramme Elective (MPE) 6
+Master Programme Elective (MPE) 6

 5. Master Programme Elective (MPE) 6

-6. Master Free elective (MFE) 6
+6. Master Free elective (MFE) 5 6

 7. Thesis Trajectory:

 Thesis proposal 16

 - Thesis 10

 Oral defence

-- 2. The detailing of the examination parts referred to in paragraph1 in the Canvas course manuals of the programme and/or the most recent version of the (digital) Study Guide of - the further descriptions of programme components into core courses and elective courses, including mandatory practical exercises, and the thesis project; - the designation of these programme components as crediting towards a specific master programme, - constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 3.
-Students are to choose electives such that they build on and extend a student's acquired knowledge.
+- 2. The detailing of the examination parts referred to in paragraph 1 in the Canvas course manuals of the programme and/or the most recent version of the (digital) Study Guide of - the further descriptions of programme components into core courses and elective courses, including mandatory practical exercises, and the thesis project; - the designation of these programme components as crediting towards a specific master programme, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations.

+- 3. Students are to choose electives such that they build on and extend a student's acquired knowledge.
 More specifically, - a. the MPE's are to be chosen from among a designated pool of electives specific for the master programme, - b. the MFE is to be chosen from among - all the elective programme components offered by RSM in an initial MSc programme (MScIM and MScBA MiM and BAM programmes excluded), except in case a programme component has set specific requirements for participants, - II) or the student may choose, upon approval by the Examination Board and the Academic Director, among components such as core courses of another national accredited master programme of either RSM or of any other School of the Erasmus University Rotterdam or any other research university; - III) or the student may choose, upon approval by the Examination Board and the Academic Director an approved International Exchange Programme.
 Students must leave the MFE open when selected for an Exchange, unless otherwise decided in special circumstances.
-Furthermore, the International Exchange Programme must consist of at least 20 EC.
+Furthermore, the International Exchange Programme must consist of at least 20 EC, unless an exemption is granted by the International office based on the programme structure of the partner school.
 If the courses of the International Exchange Programme do not add up to 20 EC, the International Exchange Programme will not be registered as part of the degree programme.
 Further details and rules are published in the Study Guide and/or on the programme's website. - 4.
 Each master's degree programme can offer an extra course to outstanding students: the honours class.
 The admission to the honours class is selective.
-The selection procedure is transparent and published in the Study Guide and/or in SIN-Online.
+The selection procedure is transparent and published in the Study Guide and/or in SIN-Online/Canvas.
 Participation is voluntary.
 Students can participate in one honours class at the most, per degree programme. - 5.
 Without prejudice to the MSc curriculum as set forth in paragraph 1, a student may seek to expand the degree programme with one additional programme component or course worth up to 15 EC in total.
-An extra programme component/course is subject to acknowledgement by the Examination Board, except for the RSM MPE's and MFE's as mentioned in paragraph 3a and 3bl which are acknowledged by default.
-In compliance with Article 2.2 paragraph 3, it is not allowed to do more courses within a block than scheduled. - An acknowledged additional programme component will be listed as an extra MFE on the grade transcript and will be included in GPA calculations.
-Once acknowledged, the extra programme components cannot be revoked by the student.
+An extra programme component/course is subject to acknowledgement by the Examination Board, except for the RSM MPE's and MFE's as mentioned in paragraph 3a and 3b which are acknowledged by default.
+In compliance with Article 2.2 paragraph 3, it is not allowed to do more courses within a block than scheduled.